 RADIOCHEMISTRY...provides the student with the fundamentals of chemistry and the application of chemistry control to a nuclear facility.
 The course will cover basic water treatment principles, corrosion, reactor water chemistry control and chemical hazards.
 Prepares the learner to separate dissolved, suspended, liquid, and ionic radioactive components; perform qualitative and quantitative analysis of samples; and prevent the production of radioactive material by using proper chemical control.
-PREREQUISITE: 10624122 Radiation Physics
+PREREQUISITE: 10624122 Radiation Physics or 106241220L Radiation Physics

-RADIOLOGICAL EMERGENCIES...prepares the learner to understand a radiological emergency within the commercial nuclear power industry and explain how it is prevented, mitigated, and the proper preparations should an emergency occur.
-A radiological emergency is displaced radioactive substances in solid, liquid, or gaseous form in amounts which may result in doses to plant workers, plant equipment, the environment, or the public, that exceed company, state, and federal limits or regulations.
-Post-accident actions will be described as well as company, state, and federal regulations on radioactive releases and doses.
+RADIOLOGICAL EMERGENCIES...teaches the learner to understand a radiological emergency, which is displaced radioactive substances in solid, liquid, or gaseous forms in amounts resulting in doses to workers, the public, or the environment, that exceeds company, state, and federal limits or regulations; how it is prevented and mitigated, the proper preparation and post-accident actions, as well as the regulations on radioactive releases, estimation of doses in an emergency, and the first response to an emergency.
 PREREQUISITES: 10624110 Nuclear Technology and Regulations, 10624105 Health Physics Calculations and Statistics and 10624114 Nuclear Systems and Sources